Kitware/xaitk-jatic/docs/platform_reflections/scalability.rst

 * The fill value used by the saliency generator depends on when perturbed data is generated (before or after pre-processing).

+* Ensure the model predictions given to the saliency generator are probabilities/confidence values (such as after a softmax operation).
+Other values may result in strange-looking saliency maps that are difficult (or impossible) to interpret.

 .. _submitit: https://github.com/facebookincubator/submitit
 .. _benchmarking module: https://pytorch.org/tutorials/recipes/recipes/benchmark.html